 This all sets into motion a series of conspiracy theories that will forever change everything: Who is Evelyn Salt?

 At its best, confusion and the adventure of the chase keeps everything interesting.
-This enthralls with its excitement and suspense levels.
 This isn’t just an action flick; it’s an intelligent “who’s who” that keeps us on edge, guessing any number of possible results.
-In truth, the plot isn’t may be implausible but as with any good spy caper, there’s still lots of good action scenes.
+In truth, the plot may be implausible but as with any good spy caper, there’s still lots of good action scenes.
 It’s big, bold and action-packed.

 I like the movie, a lot.
-Maybe more than I should.
 Having said that, both the beginning and end don’t set up well.
-I can appreciate the anti-climatic ending because, most filmmakers want the potential for a sequel, but I cannot agree with the beginning, mainly because, it never fully explains what it has to do with Salt’s quest for… revenge? …Redemption? …Truth?
+I can appreciate the anti-climatic ending because, most filmmakers want the potential for a sequel, but I cannot agree with the beginning, mainly because, it never fully explains what it has to do with Salt’s quest for… revenge? …redemption? …truth?
 Or whatever she may be searching for.
-Even with its faults, it’s a good idea, something that is normally absent in movies.
 We aren’t led to wonder if the hero defines the definition of “hero” or defies the definition of a “villain.”
 The notion that there are suspicious in this case is quite fun.